 Cobb County to trial hand-marked paper ballot backup system

 Many Cobb County voters will cast hand-marked paper ballots in Nov.
-5 municipal elections as a backup plan for Georgia's election equipment ordered by a federal judge.
+5 municipal elections as part of a backup plan for Georgia's election equipment ordered by a federal judge.

-News outlets report that paper ballots will be trialed in Austell, Kennesaw, Powder Springs and Smyrna.
+A paper ballot system will be trialed in the cities of Austell, Kennesaw, Powder Springs and Smyrna in those elections and any subsequent runoffs, news outlets reported.

-U.S. District Judge Amy Totenberg ordered a contingency plan be developed in case the state's newly purchased touchscreen voting machines aren't fully implemented by 2020.
+U.S. District Judge Amy Totenberg ordered election officials to develop and test a contingency plan in case the state's newly purchased electronic touchscreen voting machines aren't fully implemented by 2020.

-The new machines print a paper record of a voter's selections.
-They'll replace the state's current outdated machines that don't produce an auditable paper trail.
+The new machines, which print a paper record of a voter's selections, will replace the state's current outdated voting machines that don't produce an auditable paper trail.

+Totenberg said the old machines can't be used after 2019.
+Georgia Secretary of State Brad Raffensperger said he's confident the new machines will be in place for Georgia's March 24 presidential primaries.

-Cobb County elections director Janine Eveler says she expects Cobb voters to be using the new machines by March, but that the paper ballot test is a "fail safe" against any issues.
+Cobb County elections director Janine Eveler said she expects Cobb voters to be using the new machines by March, but that the paper ballot test is a "fail safe" against any issues that might arise.

+Eveler said the state will foot the bill for printing paper ballots during the trial, so local governments won't incur additional costs.

 Comments